 tsp_lau

-The "traveling salesman problem" is given a list of cities, and seeks the shortest round trip that visits each location exactly once.
+The traveling salesman problem is given a list of cities, and seeks the shortest round trip that visits each location exactly once.
 The obvious method of solution, to compute the length of every possible path, is not much worse than the best known method of solution, in terms of the amount of computing required to find the exact answer.
-However, there are heuristic methods that can find a "reasonable" approximation to the answer for most problems, in a much shorter amount of time.
+However, there are heuristic methods that can find a reasonable approximation to the answer for most problems, in a much shorter amount of time.

 Licensing:

-The computer code and data files made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

 Languages:

-tsp_lau is available in a FORTRAN90 version.
+tsp_lau is available in a Fortran90 version.

 Related Data and Programs: